CryptoNube/Crayon-Cats/README.md

 Try it live on the Goerli testnet https://cryptonube.github.io/crayon-cats.

-Press Start and connect your Metamask wallet through the Goerli Testnet then, head over to the Catalogue and check out the cats.
+Press Start and connect your Metamask wallet through the Goerli Testnet.

+Head over to the Catalogue and check out the cats.

 Check out what is for sale in the "Marketplace".
 If you purchase a cat, it will show up in the "My Kitties" section.
 If you purchase 2 or more, you can breed them to "mint" yourself another cat.
 The "Breed" section is accessible in the "My Kitties" section or from the homepage under the "Breed Kitties" feature.